Modified: June 7, 2023

 - Repeat the above for the next sutta in Bhikkhu Bodhi’s lecture series.

-You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas perfectly well on their own.
+You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas on your own.
 If so, congratulations!
 You’re reading the suttas!
 Feel free to drop the lectures if they cease being useful.
 That means you’ve “graduated”

-As you deepen your study of Buddhism, you may (nay, should!) find yourself referring back to the Majjhima Nikaya often (to look up references or jog your memory).
+As you deepen your study of Buddhism, you may (nay, should!) find yourself referring back to the Majjhima Nikaya often.
 This “course” can also be used in that way: as a reference to be touched as needed.
+The lecture series (and Bhante Analayo’s comparative study) contains every sutta, so whichever you’re interested in learning more about, you’ll find above.

-Either way is an acceptable and appropriate use of this material.
-Feel free to jump in directly to the section of Bhikkhu Bodhi’s lectures relevant to your current interests, or simply refer to Bhante Analayo’s notes to see how a curious Pāli passage you came across compares to its parallels.
+Either (as a course or as a reference) is an appropriate use of this material.
+Feel free to jump in directly to the section of Bhikkhu Bodhi’s lectures relevant to your current interests, or refer to Bhante Analayo’s notes to see how a curious Pāli passage compares to its parallels.
 There are many uses for this material and I encourage you to make it your own!

 In case it’s useful for such referencing, here’s an index of the suttas by their Pāli name: